Health Benefits of HIIT Workouts

 How does HIIT improve heart health and endurance?

 HIIT is especially effective for strengthening your cardiovascular system.
 The quick shifts between high and low intensity train your heart to work more efficiently and recover faster.
-Over time, this improves stamina, lowers blood pressure, and boosts oxygen delivery.
-Here’s how HIIT helps your heart and endurance:
+Over time, this improves stamina, boosts oxygen delivery, and helps maintain a healthy blood pressure range.
+Here’s how HIIT supports your heart health and endurance:

 1. Stronger heart muscles – Repeated elevation and recovery of heart rate trains the heart to pump more effectively.